Root-Of-Hunter/Facebook-Update-Cloning-Api-Method/README.md

   <img src="https://img.shields.io/badge/Speed-Dynamic%20Slow-red.svg">
 </p>

 This is an **Advanced Facebook Cloning Tool** designed with the latest API methods.
-It features a unique **Dynamic Delay System** and is specifically configured for **CP (Checkpoint) result analysis** with a professional terminal interface.

 ---